apostrophecms-legacy/apostrophe-schemas/README.md

 ```

 Each `array` has its own `schema`, which supports all of the usual field types.
 You an even nest an `array` in another `array`.

+The `minimize` option of the array field type enables editors to expand or hide fields of an array in order to more easily work with longer lists of items or items with very long schemas.

 It's easy to access the resulting information in a page template, such as the `show` template for companies.
 The array property is... you guessed it... an array!
 Not hard to iterate over at all: